Lavkesh Dwivedi

 • Enterprise Architecture & Technical Strategy

-• Engineering Leadership & Governance
+• Technical Leadership & Governance

 • Cloud Infrastructure · Azure, AWS, Microservices